8-Waste/Springboard/Capstone 2 - Fútbol/README.md

 * Processing the video is time consuming
 * The required hardware and software are expensive.

-My Capstone 2 project will focus on identifying a targeted player using facial recognition.
+My Capstone 2 project focuses on identifying a targeted player using facial recognition.
 I will initially focus on identifying the target player in photos and post project transition to video and teammates.

 ## The dataset
 The dataset is self generated from high school soccer matches.
 I used one dataset